pjessalyn05-del/facebook-api/README.md

 - Requires a valid and active access token
 - Private profiles cannot be fully accessed
 - Some data may not appear due to Facebook privacy policies

+## 🧩👩‍💻 Role Assignment

+To keep the project organized and running smoothly, each member was given a specific role with clear responsibilities:

+**Jessalyn S. Peralta** – GitHub & Documentation Manager Manages the GitHub repository, handles commits, and keeps the README and project documentation updated.

+**Janiza Dela Cruz** – API & Authentication Handler Handles API integration, data fetching, and manages API keys and authentication.

+**Ernie Roble** – JavaScript Logic / Data Processing Works on the main JavaScript functions, data handling, validation, and overall app logic.

+**Vanessa Jimenez** – UI & CSS Designer
+Designs the user interface, styles the app using CSS, and ensures a clean and user-friendly layout.